Where we work

-This project facilitates and promotes micro-initiatives for nutrition sensitive agriculture, processing and marketing practices on local and national levels, and advocates and shares knowledge on global level.
+This project facilitates and promotes micro-initiatives for nutrition sensitive agriculture, processing and marketing practices on local and national levels.
+It advocates and shares knowledge on global level.

 The project started in 2015 and focuses on three components: